-For the purposes of gear changing, the clutch and throttle need not be under the control of the driver.
+For the purposes of gear changing, the clutch and power unit torque need not be under the control of the driver.

-- 9.8.2 Gear changing is restricted during the following periods: - Race start: one gear change is permitted after the race has started and before the car speed has reached 100kph, provided every gear fitted to the car is capable of achieving at least 100km/h at 18,000rpm. - Pit stops: No gear change is permitted after a pit stop and until the car speed gets within 10km/h of the pit lane speed limit when leaving the pits. - 9.8.3 The minimum possible gear the driver is able to select must remain fixed whilst the car is moving.
+9.8.2 Gear changing is restricted during the following periods:

+One gear change is permitted after the race has started and before the car speed has reached 80km/h, provided every gear fitted to the car is capable of achieving at least 80km/h at 15,000rpm.

+9.8.3 The minimum possible gear the driver is able to select must remain fixed whilst the car is moving.